Everett, MA Workers’ Compensation Lawyer

 What Benefits Does Workers’ Compensation Pay in Everett, MA?

 Workers’ Compensation pays injured workers for medical bills related to the injury as well as some of their lost wages as benefits.
-Generally, all medical care should be paid for, but lost wages are reimbursed only at a percentage of their normal value.
-That exact percentage changes based on whether your injuries are permanent or temporary and whether your injuries are partial or total.
+While all medical care should be paid for, lost wages are reimbursed only at a percentage of their normal value.
+That exact percentage changes depending on whether your injuries are permanent or temporary and if they are partial or total.

 Total incapacity that is only temporary usually gets you 60% of your normal wage up to a state maximum.
-If your injuries are partial and you can still work a bit, then you can only receive up to 75% of that 60%, but the benefits can go for a longer time overall.
-If your injuries are both total and permanent, then you receive 66% of your average wage until the disability ends.
+If your injuries are partial and you can still work a bit, then you can only receive up to 75% of that 60%, but the benefits can go for a longer time overall, according to Mass.
+Gen. Laws Ch.
+152, § 35.
+If your injuries are both total and permanent, then you receive two-thirds of your average wage until the disability ends.

 Keep in mind that benefits are not paid for very short-term injuries.
-You can only begin drawing Workers’ Compensation if your injury keeps you out of work for 6 days (the 6th day is the first day of benefits).
-If your injury keeps you out of work for 21 days or more, then you can get paid for those first 5 days.
+You can only begin drawing Workers’ Compensation if your injury keeps you out of work for six days (the sixth day is the first day of benefits).
+If your injury keeps you out of work for 21 days or more, then you can get paid for those first five full or partial days of work you missed.

 Other Coverage for Work Injuries in Everett, MA